 Arizona Living Trust Rules and Law: What Are They?

-Living trusts are a great way to help protect and transfer assets.
+An Arizona Revocable Living Trust are a great way to help protect and transfer assets.
 Here are the basic living trust rules and laws in Arizona.

 According to one survey, 67% of adults in the U.S. have no estate plan.
 This means the court will divide their assets when they die following Arizona law if they live in the sun state.